mozilla-services/socorro/docs/dev.rst

 Updating the code
 -----------------

-Any time you want to update the code in the repostory, run something like this from the main branch:
+Any time you want to update the code in the repository, run something like this from the main branch:

 .. code-block:: shell

-   $ git pull
+   $ git pull --prune

 After you do that, you'll need to update other things.